-But the most important player making his 2013 debut could be fullback
+But the most important player making his 2013 debut could be fullback Jerome Felton.

 Felton, who sat out the first three games of the season due to a suspension regarding the league's banned substances policy, is preparing for his first game of the season after watching from a distance Adrian Peterson suffer without holes to run through on the first three Sundays of the season.

 Things haven't been easy for Felton since his arrival in Minnesota.
 Last year, shortly after signing a free agent contract, Felton was arrested for drunk driving that cast a cloud as to whether the Vikings would keep him.
 His other big problem was that, with exception of fullback/mentor Tony Richardson his rookie season, Adrian Peterson didn't like fullbacks.
 In his view, all they did was get in the way of him doing his thing.

 That changed when Felton arrived.
 He became Peterson's personal bodyguard, snow plow and hired goon.
 It was his job to keep Peterson from getting a full-on shot from the first defender in his vicinity.
 He did that job extremely well.